Plastic beads (3D)

 Note

-, which defines the resolution of the "low-resolution"
+The volume-size, which defines the resolution of the "low-resolution"

 volume, is set to 512 in this case.
 As a result, the resolution of the